 If there’s one thing I have drilled into my children it’s that there are no bananas too brown for banana bread: just on this side of rotten is just fine for making banana bread.
 If we have a stack of browning bananas on our counter, one of my kids will undoubtedly ask to make a loaf of bread over the weekend.
 While we normally make a very basic banana bread, I sometimes like to change it up like this pistachio banana bread with pomegranate seeds!

 After all, who doesn’t love a one-bowl quick stir banana bread?

 This pomegranate and pistachio banana bread is a bit of a flavor upgrade on the standard, but mostly it’s a texture upgrade.
-Normal banana bread is good, but if you like some texture to your breads, you’ll appreciate the crunch that pistachios and pomegranate arils adds to the loaf.
+Normal banana bread is good, but if you like some texture to your bread recipes, you’ll appreciate the crunch that pistachios and pomegranate arils add to the loaf.